Kibu Vicuna: Our playing style is similar to FC Goa | Goal.com

 “We have our own style.
 We will try to play the ball.
 In the beginning, both teams are going to go for the points.
 Both teams want possession and want to create chances.
 I hope we can watch a good game,” said the Spanish boss.

-Arjun Jayaraj, a central midfielder, was in the news earlier this week as he mutually terminated his contract with the Blasters and opted to join I-League outfit Gokulam Kerala FC.
+Arjun Jayaraj, a central midfielder, was in the news earlier this week as he mutually terminated his contract with the Blasters.

 “There is no place for everyone, everyone has to fight to take his place.
 Sometimes we have a lot of players in this position, he decided to terminate the contract.
 We wish him the best,” said Vicuna.